Healing Defective Traces

 ../../MEGARA/ca3558e3-e50d-4bbc-86bd-da50a0998a48/TraceMap/LCB/LR-R/master_traces.json

-has a different uuid
+The file master_traces_healed.json has a different uuid than the one

-assigned to the file master_traces.json
+assigned to the file master_traces.json.

 Obtaining traces for LR-U